 Utah State University Press

-Johnson, Bruce A. and Middlebrooks, E. Joe, "Water Quality as an Approach to Managing Recreational use and Development on a Mountain Watershed" (1975).
+Johnson, Bruce A. and Middlebrooks, E. Joe, "Water Quality as an Approach to Managing Recreational Use and Development on a Mountain Watershed: South Fork of the Ogden River-Ogden Valley Area" (1975).
 Reports.
 Paper 672.